oracle-quickstart/oci-openshift/custom_manifests/oci-ccm-csi-drivers/STORAGE.md

 ### Overview

 We are excited to introduce significant enhancements to the Container Storage Interface (CSI) drivers for OpenShift Clusters on Oracle Cloud Infrastructure (OCI).
-These improvements, available in Limited Availability mode, are designed to optimize storage management and deliver better performance for your OpenShift environments.
+These improvements are designed to optimize storage management and deliver better performance for your OpenShift environments.

 ### Available Feature Matrix